-I’m the person behind this project — someone living with epilepsy and years into the journey of recovering from major brain surgery.
-Through these experiences, I’ve learned just how vital it is to feel connected, supported, and truly seen.
+I’m the person behind this project—a woman living with epilepsy, years into the journey of recovering from major brain surgery.
+These experiences have shown me just how vital it is to feel truly connected, supported, and seen in the world.

 My mission is to actively champion inclusion by breaking down barriers, fostering environments where every individual—regardless of ability—feels empowered to participate, and acknowledging the courage it takes to step forward.